isomerpages/moe-northvistapri/_our-school/School Services and Fees.md

 1. Full wavier of $6.50 per month for standard miscellaneous fees
 2. Free textbooks
 3. Free school attire
-4. Transport subsidy of 65% of school bus fares for students taking school bus, or $17 per month from month of approval, for up to 40 school weeks per annum.
+4. Transport subsidy of 65% of school bus fares for students taking school bus, or $17 per month from month of approval, for up to $204 per annum for students taking public transport.
+5. Subsidy for 7 meals per 5-day school week from month of approval, for up to 40 school weeks per annum.

 ##### How to apply